bank0/getting_and_cleaning_data/CodeBook.md

 ### Data Description
-Document describing output variables from script 'run_analysis.R'.
+Document describing output variables from script "run_analysis.R".

 Two datasets are produced:
-1. 'dataset'
+1. dataset
-2. 'tidySet' (TidyDataSet.txt)
+2. tidySet (TidyDataSet.txt)

 Both datasets share the same variables, the difference is that 'dataset' holds the complete measurement data, multiple entries of the same activity for each